The Castlereagh Line

-The never-before-published grand finale, THE CASTLEREAGH REQUIEM, was drafted before Ross passed in 2004.
+The never-before-published grand finale, The Castlereagh Requiem, was drafted before Ross passed in 2004.
 The manuscript is currently being edited by his daughter Linzi Napier who has formed Castlereagh Productions with Jacqui Law-Smith.
-The company plans to re-release the novels, record an updated version of the audio series for radio and podcast, as well as turning the phenomenally successful Australian Saga into a television series.
+The company plans to re-release the novels, record an updated version of the audio series for radio and podcast, as well as turning the successful Australian Saga into a television series.

-The Story
+Plot

 Nineteen-year-old Carlotta Clemens leaves her dearest friend and the safety of their home in Brisbane to take a job as governess on a remote Queensland cattle station.
 Attacked by her employer and fearing for her life, she murders him in self-defence and escapes on horseback to the outback mining town of Cloncurry.
 Changing her name to escape detection, she finds work as a barmaid under the pseudonym Lottie Long.
-It is January 2nd, 1880.
+It is 2 January 1880.

-Three months later, 'Black’ Jack Seager appears in her saloon bar.
+Three months later, 'Black' Jack Seager appears in her saloon bar.
 Despite his dangerously aggressive manner, she senses in him an opportunity for escape, and together they travel south, eventually settling in Tamworth.
 Now pregnant with his child, she poses as Mrs Seager, and partnering with horse trader Mat Gore, they use blood money to establish the Castlereagh Coach Company, a coach line servicing northern New South Wales.

 The company flourishes, and with the help of corrupt politician Simon Summers, they secure the New South Wales mail contracts to subsidise expansion.
 New South Wales is not enough, however.
 Queensland is crucial, and to secure the contracts, Jack deserts Lottie on the day of their son's birth and courts the daughter of Queensland's Postmaster General.

 Determined to expose him, Lottie arrives in Toowoomba on his wedding day, only to be savagely assaulted and left in no doubt as to Jack's deadly intentions should she get in his way ever again.

 Hell hath no fury.
 Lottie sells her shares in Castlereagh and with the duplicitous aid of Simon Summers, uses Jack's transport empire to build her own chain of hotels along every Castlereagh route.

 Jack cannot be bested.
 Hell-bent on revenge, his obsession with Lottie spans two decades as he blazes a trail of infamy and mayhem, destroying all in his path.

-Betrayal.
-Corruption.
-Blackmail.
-Murder.
-Unrequited Love.

-The Castlereagh Line has it all.